VasilMadin/Ivan-Balabanov-s-Site/README.md

 # Ivan-Balabanov-s-Site
 Jordan Fan Site
-  - Site i build in HTML,SASS,JavaScript etc.
+  - Site i build for a friend in HTML,SASS,JavaScript etc.